How the Knesset Passes Laws: A Guide for the Perplexed Like Me

 It is important to note that not all bills reach the Third and final Reading during the current Knesset term.
 Only bills that have passed the First Reading before a given term ends will have the right to be re-tabled (דין רציפות) and to continue the legislative process from that point on as soon as the next Knesset has been sworn in.
 If a bill did not pass the First Reading, it will have to begin the process from the very beginning all over again.

 You may find it interesting to follow legislative activity in the Knesset and one man who has been doing that to the extent that he is now a well-known Knesset analyst is Jeremy Saltan.
-You can follow him on twitter [@TheJeremyMan], or to check out his websites: Knesset Jeremy and Jeremy Saltan.
-I will also be commenting on proposals and MKs here.
+You can follow him on twitter [@TheJeremyMan], or to check out his website: Knesset Jeremy.
+I will also be commenting on proposals and MKs on this website and, more recently, on my Substack blog.

 If you can read Hebrew, you may be interested in consulting OKnesset, a website run by volunteers who try to keep up with the stages of progress of the numerous bills before the Knesset each term.